 Like plastic containers, baskets and fabric bins make great storage units.
 They store easily and give the room a cozy feel.

-While plastic containers are my favorite way of storing things under the bed, for students, they can be costly.
-If you're on a budget, then I recommend purchasing cardboard file boxes.
+While plastic containers are a favorite way of storing things under the bed, for students, they can be costly.
+If you're on a budget, purchase cardboard file boxes.
 As these boxes come in one standard size, you'll need to make sure they fit beneath your bed.
 But because they're sturdy, have an attached lid and enable you to write on the outside, providing the perfect place to list contents, they make great storage containers.
 All that and they're inexpensive, too.

-For people who want to save money on storage ideas, I recommend browsing your local thrift store or rummage sale and seeing what you can find that would fit your space.
-In the past, I've used old drawers, attached wheels and added a hand-sewn fabric top that kept dust out, or have even used old milk crates that stored my books, papers and odds and ends.
+For people who want to save money on storage ideas, try browsing your local thrift store or rummage sale and seeing what you can find that would fit your space.

 There are lots of ways to get more storage space.
 If you're not sure where to start, head to your local home store and browse the aisles.
 Don't just look in the storage section, but check out other areas where you might find ideas you hadn't considered before.

 Look in the kitchen area, bathroom, and even the gardening section for ideas and to see if you can find something you can adapt to suit your particular needs.
 Often you'll find that kitchen storage containers are less expensive than those found for the bedroom.
 Or you might discover that a gardening tool bin will be the perfect holder for your textbooks.
 Look around, compare prices and let your imagination be your guide.